yt-project/yt/doc/source/analyzing/parallel_computation.rst

     for dataset in dataset_series.piter():
         <process>

+In order to store information from the parallel processing step to a data structure that exists on all of the processors operating in parallel we offer the ``storage`` keyword in the ``piter`` function.
-However, because things are being done in parallel, you cannot share other data structures in the processing loop to store the outputs of your *<processing>* step.
-But ``piter()`` provides functionality for this.
-You may define an empty dictionary and include it as the keyword argument ``storage`` to ``piter()`` and it will be able to store processed data from within the ``piter`` loop as the ``sto`` object for use afterwards.
-After the loop is finished, the dictionary is re-aggragated from all of the processors, and you can use the contents:
+You may define an empty dictionary and include it as the keyword argument ``storage`` to ``piter()``.
+Then, during the processing step, you can access this dictionary as the ``sto`` object.
+After the loop is finished, the dictionary is re-aggragated from all of the processors, and you can access the contents:

 .. code-block:: python